Oasis (band): 2009–2024: Split and aftermath

 Liam and the remaining members of Oasis decided to continue under the name Beady Eye, releasing two studio albums until their break-up in 2014.
 Liam started a solo career and has released three studio albums, with Arthurs joining him occasionally on tour.
-Noel formed a solo project, Noel Gallagher's High Flying Birds and has released three studio albums, with Sharrock and Archer later joining as members.
+Noel formed a solo project, Noel Gallagher's High Flying Birds and has released four studio albums, with Sharrock and Archer later joining as members.
 Bell reunited with former band Ride.

 On 16 February 2010, Oasis won Best British Album of the Last 30 Years – for (What's the Story) Morning Glory? – at the 2010 Brit Awards.
-Liam collected the award alone before presenting his speech, which thanked Bonehead, McGuigan and Alan White but not Noel.
-Liam threw his microphone and the band's award into the crowd.
-On 15 March 2010, Liam defended his actions at the awards ceremony, saying: "I'm sick of it all being about me and Noel, the last couple of months has pretty much been all about me and him so I thought it was only right to mention the other lads who played on the album and the best fans in the world," and "I thought [throwing the award] was a nice gesture to give this to the fans, obviously it was misinterpreted as per usual."
+Liam collected the award alone before presenting his speech, which thanked Bonehead, McGuigan and Alan White but not Noel, and throwing his microphone and the band's award into the crowd; he later defended his actions.
 Time Flies...
 1994–2009, a compilation of singles, was released on 14 June 2010.
-The album became the band's final album to reach number one on the UK Albums Chart.
-On 6 July 2011, Absolute Radio uploaded a video to YouTube where Noel Gallagher speaks about the night Oasis ended.
-Noel states within this video: "If I had my time again I would have gone back and done the gig.
-I'd have done that gig and I'd have done the next gig and we'd have all gone away and we could have probably discussed it.
-We may never have split up."

-On 26 February 2014, Noel via the band's official website announced that the first three studio albums would be reissued, remastered and re-released throughout the remainder of 2014 to commemorate the 20th anniversary of Definitely Maybe.
+It became the band's final album to reach number one on the UK Albums Chart.
 A remastered 3-disc version of Definitely Maybe was released on 19 May 2014.